quicwg/base-drafts/draft-ietf-quic-recovery.md

 At a high level, an endpoint measures the time from when a packet was sent to when it is acknowledged as a round-trip time (RTT) sample.
-The endpoint uses RTT samples and peer-reported host delays ({{host-delay}}) to generate a statistical description of the connection's RTT.
-An endpoint computes the following three values: the minimum value observed over the lifetime of the connection (min_rtt), an exponentially-weighted moving average (smoothed_rtt), and the variance in the observed RTT samples (rttvar).
+The endpoint uses RTT samples and peer-reported host delays ({{host-delay}}) to generate a statistical description of the path's RTT.
+An endpoint computes the following three values: the minimum value observed over the lifetime of the congestion control context (min_rtt), an exponentially-weighted moving average (smoothed_rtt), and the variance in the observed RTT samples (rttvar).

 ## Generating RTT samples {#latest-rtt}